Firefighting

 Most Suitable Solution

-We mobilized the firefighting turbine by mounting it onto a compact caterpillar vehicle: the TAF35 firefighting robot!
+We mobilized the firefighting turbine by mounting it onto a compact tracked vehicle: the TAF firefighting robot!
 The main advantage of the firefighting robot is that it prevents putting the fire crew in danger during its operation.
 The extinguishing turbine can be put into position by remote control.

 The Firefighting Robot in Substations